 After updating from the previous version, the weather and sunrise/sunset is wrong

-It seems that after update, some watch models report incorrect GPS location to the watch face, which corrupts the information that relies on location.
+It seems that after update, some watch models (fenix 6) report incorrect GPS location to the watch face, which corrupts the information that relies on location.
 If this happens to you, please go to an activity that uses GPS (e.g. run) and update your GPS location.
 If this happens in Rails, now you have an option to check the current GPS coordinates in the Opt data fields.

 How to have the full version?

 I do not see unlock token in the settings, the field is blank